A brief look at how Heero and Duo are doing a month and a half after the end of the curse.

 “All right.”
 It came out in a murmur, which seemed somehow to fit the snugness of their new position.

-Duo went on, but now he was no longer speaking English.
+Duo went on, now no longer speaking English.
 “Let me say, everyone who’s got magical abilities has a magical or psychic center ’round about here.”

 Heero had no problem at all understanding the magical language, and as Duo spoke he could sense something a little different than before through his palm and fingers.
-It was similar to the vibrations of Duo’s regular speech, but it was as if Heero was feeling them on another, deeper level.
+It resembled the vibrations of Duo’s regular speech, but Heero thought he felt them on another, deeper level.

 “Let me say, if you can find that center in yourself and sorta talk through it, it’ll come out in the magical language, and anyone with magical abilities will be able to understand you.”

 It made him shiver, and, as Duo continued, Heero couldn’t help feeling as if they two were connected on a new and deeper level as well.
-He remembered ascribing a certain intimacy to the idea that Duo had been the one to awaken his magical abilities; it looked as if he hadn’t been too far off the mark.
+He remembered ascribing a certain intimacy to the idea that Duo had been the one to awaken his magical abilities; evidently he hadn’t been too far off the mark.

 “Let me say, you have to speak through your magical center to cast spells, too, so finding it’s pretty important if you’re going to be doing magic.”

 Heero dropped his head to rest against Duo’s shoulder and closed his eyes.
-He thought he could feel a faint resonance inside his own chest responding to that in Duo’s; it was interesting and exciting and disconcerting.
+He thought he could feel a faint resonance inside his own chest responding to that in Duo’s; it fascinated and excited and disconcerted him.

 “Let me say, can you feel that?”